 - Nortek, Inc. in its $2.8 billion merger with Melrose Industries PLC and its acquisitions of 2GIG Technologies and the HVAC business of Thomas & Betts Corporation

-- Engility Holdings, Inc. in its $1.3 billion stock-for-stock merger with TASC, Inc.
+- Engility Holdings, Inc. in its approximately $1.3 billion stock-for-stock merger with TASC, Inc.

 - DIRECTV in the $67 billion transaction with AT&T